RegardsOss/regards-backend/rs-access/frontend/frontend-webapp/src/main/webapp/SRF.md

 #### 2. Scope

-The document describes the software to be re-used during the pre-development phase (proof-of-concepts phase) of REGARDS.
+The document describes the software to be re-used in the frontend application during the pre-development phase (proof-of-concepts phase) of REGARDS.

+For the sake of simplicity, only the most significant COTS will be described here.

 #### 3. Document structure